eternal44/event_coordinator/README.md

   Example:  example.lvh.me:3000/events

-You can also use your own DNS provider to configure subdomains.
+You can also use your own DNS provider to use subdomains.